EsotericSoftware/clippy/README.md

 # Clippy

 Clippy is a clipboard history tool for Windows.
 It uses a database to store any text items that are copied to the clipboard.
 The stored text items can be easily retrieved by browsing or searching.
+Clippy can also take screenshots and upload them to [imgur.com](http://imgur.com/).

 ![](http://i.imgur.com/4vEWhmX.png)